tviloria/kLogger/README.md

 # kLogger

 Basic key logger using the winapi.
+Optimization needed to record date and send logs over email.